jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-24.md

 {{< /l >}}

 {{< l a="Enki" >}}
 10} Heap on wood, kindle the fire, consume the flesh, and spice it well, and let the bones be burned.
 11} Then set it empty upon the coals thereof, that the brass of it may be hot, and may burn, and [that] the filthiness of it may be molten in it, [that] the scum of it may be consumed.

-12} She hath wearied
-[herself] with lies, and her great scum went not forth out of
-her: her scum [shall be] in the fire.
+12} She hath wearied [herself] with lies, and her great scum went not forth out of her: her scum [shall be] in the fire.
 13} In your filthiness [is] lewdness: because I have purged you, and you wast not purged, you shalt not be purged from your filthiness any more, till I have caused my fury to rest upon you.
 14} I Enki have spoken [it:] it shall come to pass, and I will do [it;] I will not go back, neither will I spare, neither will I repent; according to your ways, and according to your doings, shall they judge you, saith Enki.
+{{< /l >}}

+{{< l a="Enki" >}}
-15} Also the word of Enki came unto me, saying, 16} Son of man, behold, I take away from you the desire of thine eyes with a stroke: yet neither shalt thou mourn nor weep, neither shall your tears run down.
-17}
+15-16} Son of man, behold, I take away from you the desire of thine eyes with a stroke: yet neither shalt thou mourn nor weep, neither shall your tears run down.

-Forbear to cry, make no mourning for the dead, bind the tire of thine head upon you, and put on your shoes upon your feet, and cover not [your] lips, and eat not the bread of men.
+17 Forbear to cry, make no mourning for the dead, bind the tire of thine head upon you, and put on your shoes upon your feet, and cover not [your] lips, and eat not the bread of men.
 18} So I spake unto the people in the morning: and at even my wife died; and I did in the morning as I was commanded.
 {{< /l >}}